openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 If the project were to be accepted and hosted by the Open Wallet Foundation, Energy Web’s deployment workflow would be removed from the repository hosted by the Open Wallet Foundation.

 # Initial Maintainers
-_Include the names of initial maintainers._

 - John Henderson - https://github.com/jrhender

 # Proposed Project Governance
-_Briefly describe the project's leadership team and decision-making process._

 The project is currently governed by Energy Web and Elia.
 The project is not yet a community initiative, and no external feature requests or issues have been received.